candrianarijaona/rabousy/README.md

 # Rabousy
 ## MySql random data generator

-Rabousy let you generate random data for a MySql Database.
+Rabousy lets you generate random data for a MySql Database.

 I used to use it when I started a new project with a whole new database, and I'm too lazy to think about what data should I insert into it.